 Students will spend a minimum of 8 hours per week in the classroom under the supervision of a mathematics education professor and will work with a mentor teacher in preparation for the final internship experience.
-Prerequisite(s): Admission to Teacher Education.
+Prerequisite(s): MATH 520 or permission of department chair.

 Corequisite(s): MAED 391, EDUC 390.
-Notes: A grade of S or U is recorded.
-Offered in fall.